Kirkjubøur is among the oldest villages in the Faroe Islands and certainly one of the most historical.

 How to get to Kirkjubø

-There are several ways to get to Kirkjubøur, you can take the mountain road and walk or you can take the local bus no 5 or car.
+There are several ways to get to Kirkjubøur, you can take the mountain road and walk or you can take the local bus or car.